fmarino-ipzs/eid-it-wallet-docs/docs/en/wallet-revocation.rst

 In both cases, by using the Wallet Provider portal:

 - Users MUST authenticate with at least a second-factor authentication mechanism, or have an active session that meets this requirement.
-- The Wallet Provider MUST allow Users to view the state of their Wallet Instance and also ask for revocation, sending a Wallet Instance Revocation Request to the `wallet-instance-revocation endpoint`_ of the Wallet Provider Backend.
-The Wallet Provider determines the relevant Wallet Instance using the authenticated User's identifier (via an active session).
-Thus, the request body only needs to include the revocation status (e.g., "REVOKED").
+- The Wallet Provider MUST allow Users to view the state of their Wallet Instances and ask for revocation, sending a Wallet Instance Revocation Request to the `Wallet Instance Management endpoint`_ of the Wallet Provider Backend.

 Below is a non-normative example of a Wallet Instance Revocation Request.

 .. code-block:: http

-    POST /wallet-revocation HTTP/1.1
+    PATCH /wallet-instances/{id} HTTP/1.1
     Host: wallet-provider.example.org
     Content-Type: application/json